sergejsvisockis/joke-integration-service/README.md

 # Joke Integration Service

 The following application is supposed to import jokes from the external resource.
-Besides that it provides a full joke lifecycle starting from the joke initiation, ending with update and retraction.
+Besides that it provides a full joke lifecycle starting from the joke initiation, ending with update and retraction via the REST API.

 Just like in real life :)

 ## Tech stack